JingXuTHU/JingXuTHU.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year Ph.D. student major in computer science at the [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) in Tsinghua University.
+I am a third year Ph.D. student majoring in computer science at the [Institute for Interdisciplinary Information Sciences](https://iiis.tsinghua.edu.cn/en/) in Tsinghua University.
 I am very fortunate to be advised by Professor [Andrew Chi-Chih Yao](https://iiis.tsinghua.edu.cn/en/yao/), who is the A.M.
 Turing laureate of 2000.
-I received my B.S. degree in computer science from Peking University in 2021, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com).
+I received my B.S. degree in artificial intelligence from Peking University in 2021, advised by Professor [Liwei Wang](http://www.liweiwang-pku.com).

 My research focuses on machine learning, both on theoretical side and application side.
 I enjoy establishing theoretical guarantees of generalization and optimization of deep learning algorithms.
 My current research focuses on designing practical and theoretically-sound optimization algorithms to pretrain and finetune large language models.
 I have previously worked on topics including generalization, adversarial robustness, federated learning and differential privacy.